Previous Up Next

 results = smf.ols(formula, data=live).fit()

-The first line creates a new column named isfirst that is True for first babies and False otherwise.
+The first line creates a new column named isfirst that is True for first babies and false otherwise.
 Then we fit a model using isfirst as an explanatory variable.

 Here are the results: